 If you use well water instead of city water in your home, you may or may not be able to use it with your axolotl, but you will have to test it to find out.
 Some well water is too high in iron or has an inappropriate pH for amphibians.
 Other times it is not properly oxygenated.
 The pH can be tested using test strips in the aquarium section at the pet store to make sure the water is about 7.0 or neutral, and the oxygenation and iron concerns can be resolved by aerating the water.
 This can be done with the use of a simple aerator sold in the fish department.

 You should never use distilled water with your pet.
 Distilled water has none of the important minerals and salts that amphibians require from their water, has more hydrogen than tap water or bottled water, and has an acidic pH (less than 7.0).
 All of these variations make distilled water unsafe for your axolotl to soak in, swim in, and drink.

-If you don't like the idea of purchasing bottled spring water, you don't have a reverse osmosis system in your kitchen sink, and have no filtration system like a fridge filter, Brita, PUR, or ZeroWater (with some brands doing a better job of chlorine and other chemical removals than others), you should either purchase de-chlorination drops from the aquarium store, boil the water and then let it cool, or allow your water to sit for 12-24 hours before putting it in your axolotl's enclosure.
-If you are still concerned that there is chlorine in the water you can purchase test strips to check the level prior to use.
+If you don't like the idea of purchasing bottled spring water, you don't have a reverse osmosis system in your kitchen sink, and have no filtration system like a fridge filter, Brita, PUR, or ZeroWater you should either purchase de-chlorination drops from the aquarium store, boil the water, or allow your water to sit for 12-24 hours before putting it in your axolotl's enclosure.
+If you are still concerned that there is chlorine in the water, you can purchase test strips to check the level prior to use.